-To connect to a desktop computer, you will need to connector your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
+To connect to a desktop computer, you will need to connect your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
 Many desktop computers now have graphics cards with multiple Video Output ports to support connecting multiple monitors for an extended desktop configuration.

 Configuring Extended Desktop Mode

 Upon connecting your projector or HDTV, you will need to configure your desktop into "Extended" mode so that the projector or HDTV will be treated as a second monitor.
 The following Help Center articles illustrate how to configure "Extended Desktop" mode on a Mac and Windows:

-Integrating the Projector View to an Audio-Video System
+Integrating the Projector View into an Audio-Video System

-If your event is supported by an audio-video system, company, or vendor (e.g. an "AV Desk", "AV Support Company", "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
+If your event is supported by an audio-video system, company, or vendor (e.g. an "AV-Desk", "AV Support Company", or "AV switcher"), they simply need to treat the Video Output port of your laptop or desktop computer as an incoming video signal at 1920x1080.
 The audio-video system can then be used to "switch" to the Projector View at any time.